All Episodes

 They released the full letter today.

-I love Israel so much, and my concern is that you're losing the war of PR.
+And my concern is that you're losing the war of PR.

-And here are all the things I hope you can do to get conservative young conservatives back on your side.
+And here are all the things I hope you can do to get young conservatives back on your side.

-It was kind of like a dear friend, you're you're you're losing, and here are the things I hope you'll do to start winning again.
+And here are the things I hope you'll do to start winning again.

-And yet the reaction that you had to his death was so emotional, like so raw, so you know, like you were personally devastated.
+And yet the reaction that you had to his death was so emotional, like so raw, so, you know, like you were personally devastated.

 And I don't see an inconsistency between opposing somebody's political views and abhorring their assassination.